 There are several different ways to control the Nanlite Forza 60.
 The rear features two knobs and an LCD display.
 The left knob is dedicated to dimming, the right knob is multi-function for controlling mode, address code, and turning the fan on or off.

-If you have the separately available Nanlite WS-RC-C1 or the Nanlite RC-1 remote controls, you can adjust the brightness of multiple Forza 60 lights wirelessly.
-If you want to control more functions of the Forza 60 remotely with a mobile app, this can be done with the separately available Nanlite CN-W2 Wi-Fi Adapter.
+If you have the separately available Nanlite WS-RC-C2 remote control, you can adjust the brightness of multiple Forza 60 lights wirelessly.
+If you want to control more functions of the Forza 60 remotely with the NANLINK mobile app, this can be done with the separately available WS-TB-1 Transmitter Box.